 The bunker has been insulated against water and moisture on the outside and its surrounding structure of blocks of granite offers visitors an impressive sight.

-During the summer of 2019, the bunker is open to visitors from June 1 to September 1, on weekends, Sat. – Sun. from Noon to 4 p.m.
+During the summer of 2020, the bunker is open to visitors on weekends, Sat. – Sun. from Noon to 4 p.m.
+Other times only by appointment.

 Entrance: €8 /person, €5/pensioners and students.
 Free entrance for children under 16.